At the heart of any research group is the people involved. It is the bright and motivated students who make quality research possible in the PyRO lab.

 Cameron Vann - Electrolysis of chlorine from molten salts for in progress generation/electrochemical sensors and methods development

-Past Students - Projects (Employer after leaving the PyRO lab)
+Past Graduate Students - Projects (Employer after leaving the PyRO lab)

 Greg Chipman - AC superimposed DC electrorefining (Savannah River National Laboratory)